Key takeaways:

 With CTOaaS, you remain the only decision-maker in the company and retain equity.

 Another significant advantage of this option is that together with a CTO, you can hire dedicated developers for your project.
 In our experience, a skilled software development leader or architect with top-notch communication and decision-making skills may be hired for the CTO as a service role.
 At the same time, the engineer you choose for this role will have years of experience working with an entire team of developers, designers, and QA engineers.
-Thus, in case you need to swiftly extend your team or face challenges when trying to fill IT positions with your local candidates, there’s no better option than selecting CTO as a service and IT staff augmentation services.
+Thus, in case you need to swiftly extend your team or face challenges when trying to fill IT positions with your local candidates, there’s no better option than selecting CTO as a service and Dedicated development team services.

 The CTO as a service model includes access to both a professional CTO and expert engineering services.